Foundation pic

 Handover

 Handover arrangements in psychiatry posts are often rather different in mental health trusts, as compared with acute Trusts.
-The typical medical model of handover may not be suited to services which include multiple community and in-patient mental health teams and where members of the crisis team often hold and carry forward key risk information, but it is important to note that as they enter the culture of mental health services, foundation trainees bring knowledge and skills associated with other medical cultures with them and these ways of working may operate equally well in mental health services.
+The typical medical model of handover may not be suited to services which include multiple community and in-patient mental health teams and where members of the crisis team often hold and carry forward key risk information, but it is important to note that as they enter the culture of mental health services, foundation doctors bring knowledge and skills associated with other medical cultures with them and these ways of working may operate equally well in mental health services.
 It is vital that key information is handed over effectively from and to teams working out of standard 9-5 working hours.

 Clinical learning experiences